How Heat Treating Steel Works

 Annealing

-While most people think of heat treating as hardening a metal, annealing is actually a form of heat treating that softens the material.
+While most people think of heat treating as hardening a metal, annealing is actually a form of heat treatment that softens the material.
 This is done for the purpose of relieving stress or improving the grain structures (crystalline configuration) in the metal.
 Annealing is also one of the heat treatment methods that uses a slow cooling stage, usually either by letting the steel sit and cool in the furnace or by burying it in an insulating material.

 Normalizing